zaiisao/Documentation/en/Recording/product_recording.md

 title: Agora Recording Overview
 description:
 platform: Linux
-updatedAt: Wed May 22 2019 02:40:33 GMT+0800 (CST)
+updatedAt: Mon Jul 08 2019 03:11:45 GMT+0800 (CST)
 ---
 # Agora Recording Overview
 The Agora On-premise Recording SDK is an add-on to record and save voice calls, video calls, and interactive broadcasts on your server.
-The Agora On-premise Recording SDK is compatible with the Agora Native SDK v1.7.0+ and the Agora Web SDK v1.12.0 +.
+The Agora On-premise Recording SDK is compatible with the Agora Native SDK v1.7.0+ and the Agora Web SDK v1.12.0+.

 For example, a user can either attend an online course at the time of the course or watch the recorded course later; made possible by the Agora On-premise Recording SDK being deployed at the server by the online course provider.

+> If you don't want to set up a Linux server, try [Agora Cloud Recording](../../en/cloud-recording/product_cloud_recording.md).

 ## Functions